- Food & Booze

 The 1000 Doors and River of Light exhibitions aren’t the only wonders at the Treasury Arcadia!
 In fact, cross the bridge to Treasury and you’ll spot Fat Noodle restaurant, whose riches come in the form of delicate peking duck wraps and irresistible Singapore Laksa.

 With roughly twenty shows playing at Kelvin Grove’s Roundhouse Theatre Republic (including Orpheus and Pawn Again Christian), you’re gonna need a restaurant to kick back in nearby.
 Well, Sago more!
 This Vietnamese joint will be serving up a number of delicious eats throughout the festival, including spicy beef noodle soup and Hainan chicken rice.

 With river views and two private dining rooms, walking into Blackbird Bar & Grill feels like stepping into a scene from the Great Gatsby – sorry we can’t guarantee a cameo by Leo.
-The modern Australian menu features main plates like suckling roast pig, kangaroo loin and pan-fried gnocchi accompanied by sides like steamed greens and shoe string fries.
-Order one of their signatures cocktails, or choose a wine from their extensive wine list.
+The modern Australian menu features main plates like suckling roast pig, grilled swordfish, and daikon cake accompanied by sides like steamed greens and shoe string fries.
+Order one of their signatures cocktails or choose a wine from their extensive wine list.

-Almost too conveniently located near QPAC (you might find yourself thinking you have time for just ONE more pint) is the ever so aptly named Charming Squire.
-The relaxed, open venue is more than just a glorified pub with an extensive menu.
-Choose from a huge range of wood-fired or coal pit cooked meals, seafood and share plates.
+Almost too conveniently located near the Courier Mail Speigeltent (you might find yourself thinking you have time for just ONE more pint) is the ever so aptly named Charming Squire.
+Keep the good vibes going after seeing Jazz on Sundays or Swing On This with their huge range of wood-fired or coal pit cooked meals, seafood and share plates.
 Not a beer drinker?
 Not a problem – the Squire delivers with a 15 (!!!) page beverage menu with signature cocktails and wines.